mrjxtr/Web_Scraping_Project/README.md

 - **Requests**: A user-friendly library to make HTTP requests, allowing us to retrieve web pages for scraping.
 - **BeautifulSoup**: A parsing library that helps in navigating and extracting data from HTML and XML files.
 - **python-dotenv**: A library to manage environment variables securely, ensuring sensitive data (like API keys or credentials) is kept out of the source code.
+- **Cryptography**: A library for secure encryption and decryption of data.

 ## Project Components